Luuzemp14/cic_mc_hs24/README.md

+# CIC Minichallenge 1: Iseni - Zemp
+This Repo was built for the minichallenge in the module CIC (Cloud infrastructure and computing)

+The task was to built an app / dashboard using a cloud API.
+We used Flask as a REST-API and put it in to a docker image.

+The Dashboard is able to find the name of a celebrity based on an uploaded image.

 ## How to use the Dashboard to detect celebrities

 after cloning the repo with git clone <repository-url> run the following commands: